squigglesdev/Geographical-Adventures-Multiplayer/README.md

 # Geographical Adventures Multiplayer
 A little work-in-progress geography game about delivering packages to different countries around the world. </br>
-Battle it out with friends and try to diliver the most packages, or enjoy a relaxing fly around our beutiful planet. <br/>
+Battle it out with friends and try to deliver the most packages, or enjoy a relaxing fly around our beutiful planet. <br/>
 Made in the Unity game engine using Photon PUN networking.